 You search for your targeted keywords, but your content is nowhere to be found.
 Often, this happens because your page isn’t indexed by Google.

 Without indexing, your content is essentially invisible on search engines.
 In this guide, we’ll explore how to get Google to index your site faster using RankMath, a powerful WordPress SEO plugin.
-Stick around till the end for some bonus tips to enhance your indexing success.

 Before diving into practical steps, it’s essential to grasp the basic concept of how Google indexing works.
-Indexing involves two main phases:

 1. Discovery (Crawling)